 Nape of the Neck

 Wearing a mantilla veil at the nape of the neck is often described as a “renaissance” look.
 It’s as regal-looking as it is striking, and is a popular choice for brides who want more creative freedom with their hair.
-With this style you can wear your hair down or partially up (like an elegant side bun, for example), and a comb or hair piece is visible as it can be worn above the veil.
+With this style you can wear your hair down or partially up (like an elegant side bun), and a comb or hair piece is visible as it can be worn above the veil.
 It’s best that you experiment to see what you like best!

 Despite these three tried and tested looks, many modern brides take these formulas to create something new: many brides pull their mantilla veil very far forward so that it falls across the brows, and some even further so that it covers the face like a drop veil.
 Still others tie the veil in a knot at the side of or behind the head.